Ernesto Medina

 Ernesto A. Medina is an ecologist specializing in plant physiology when adapting to the changing environment.
-He is an elected international member of the National Academy of Sciences, and is an adjunct professor in the department of Center for Applied Tropical Ecology and Conservation (CREST-CATEC).
+He is an elected international member of the National Academy of Sciences, and is an adjunct professor at the Center for Applied Tropical Ecology and Conservation (CREST-CATEC).

 Early life and education

-Medina was born on July 27, 1938 in Maracaibo, Venezuela.
-After receiving his undergraduate degree in biology at the Universidad Central de Venezuela, he went to Stuttgart, Germany where he completed a doctorate (PhD) in agronomy.
+Medina was born on July 27, 1938, in Maracaibo, Venezuela.
+After receiving his undergraduate degree in biology at the Universidad Central de Venezuela, he went to Stuttgart, Germany, where he completed a Ph.D. in agronomy at the University of Hohenheim.

 Career and research

-He was assistant professor at the Universidad Central in Caracas, and joined the department of Ecology at the Venezuela Institute for scientific Research (IVIC) in 1970.
+He was assistant professor at the Central University of Venezuela, and joined the Department of Ecology at the Venezuela Institute for Scientific Research (IVIC) in 1970.

-Since 2013, he held a position as adjunct professor in the department of Center for Applied Tropical Ecology and Conservation (CREST-CATEC) where he continued his research on plant physiology.
+Since 2013, he held a position as adjunct professor at the Center for Applied Tropical Ecology and Conservation (CREST-CATEC) where he continued his research on plant physiology.

 Fields

 Medina focuses on the study of plant populations and their environmental variables, particularly nutrient availability in natural ecosystems.
 His research includes the study of how a changing environment can affect photosynthesis, respiration, and nutrient uptake during various plant developmental stages.
 He studies how the plant community is affected by industrial pollution, change in land use caused by agriculture, pasture, lumbering and fire management, and he applies his findings in the area of global change research.
 His current research focuses on plant productivity responses to salinity, drought, and nutrient availability in coastal wetlands.